Science Checker Reloaded: A Bidirectional Paradigm for Transparency and Logical Reasoning: Evaluations

 \section{Evaluations}

 The two blocks of our approach are systems that can be evaluated independently.
 To evaluate the usability of the whole, it is necessary to carry out user tests \cite{usability-biomedical-qa}, especially to evaluate the understanding of the response, the transparency of the system, and the ease of use.
 However, at the early stage of our work, we conducted quantitative performance evaluations of document retrieval.
-There is no benchmark sufficiently provided in long document retrieval on scientific data, however the Multilingual Long-Document Retrieval dataset built on Wikipedia and the associated work on BGE M3-Embedding \cite{bge-m3} are references to evaluate the performance of our document retrieval system.
-The dataset consists of text pairs of questions generated by GPT-3.5 based on paragraphs sampled from lengthy articles in 13 languages, and the corresponding articles as the retrieval candidates.
+There is no benchmark sufficiently provided in long document retrieval on scientific data, however the Multilingual Long-Document Retrieval dataset built on Wikipedia and the associated work on M3-Embedding \cite{bge-m3} (Multi-Lingual, Multi-Functionality, Multi-Granularity Text Embeddings) are references to evaluate the performance of our document retrieval system.
+The dataset consists of text pairs of questions generated by GPT-3.5 (Generative Pre-trained Transformer) based on paragraphs sampled from lengthy articles in 13 languages, and the corresponding articles as the retrieval candidates.
 We focused on the English language.

 We evaluated 3 versions of our system on an Elasticsearch base.
 The first is the optimized use of the clauses of the base with different types of sub-fields of text, analyzers, and representations in n-grams.
 The clauses are boosted according to their degree of precision.
 As there is only one main textual field, the multi-match clauses are evaluated in most\_fields.
 The second is the use of query expansion with an external knowledge graph.
 We used the Wikidata Ontology \cite{wikidata-taxonomy} to extend the entities detected in the query.
 These must respond in MUST clauses and boosted.
 The third is the same version with more flexible clauses on the recognized entities.
-We report the normalized discounted cumulative gain among the top 10 results.
+We report the normalized Discounted Cumulative Gain (nDCG) among the top 10 results.